liampuk/cpu-emu/README.md

 ## SAP-1 extended

 This cpu design is very similar to the SAP-1, with a few extra control lines and opcodes.
 The addition of conditional jump instructions (JC - jump on carry, JZ - jump on zero, JNZ - jump on not zero) make this cpu turing complete, meaning it can theoretically do anything any other cpu can.
-This is limited in practice by the fact it can only address 16 bytes of memory.
+This is (severely) limited in practice by the fact it can only address 16 bytes of memory.

 **Extra instructions**